A Million Darkened Kitchens

 5.1 channel sound installation, 4 mins, 2022.

-This sound piece for an 1840s era kitchen aims to shed light on the historically neglected space of the domestic kitchen – it’s numbingly repetitive, thankless labour, it’s subversive creative resistances.
-But rather than illustrate these ideas through direct explanation, the piece allows the amplified grain and texture of the embodied vocal sounds; the sung syllables, intakes of breath, scrap of speech (all chopped and sliced in an echo of the repetitive tasks of kitchen work) to create a space within which a listener can contemplate for themselves the unimaginably numerous histories and experiences that are implied.
+This sound piece for a nineteenth century era kitchen aims to shed light on the historically neglected space of the domestic kitchen – it’s numbingly repetitive, thankless (mostly female) labour, it’s subversive creative resistances.
+But rather than illustrate these ideas through expansive explanation, the piece focusses on a repeated sung and spoken phrase (“a million darkened kitchens”, from a 1911 poem inspired by women suffragists and strikers).
+This allows the amplified grain and texture of the embodied female vocal sounds to come to the fore; the sung syllables, intakes of breath, scrap of speech (all chopped and sliced in an echo of the repetitive tasks of kitchen work), creating a space within which a listener can contemplate for themselves the unimaginably numerous histories and experiences that are implied.

 Carl Filby (Unicorn Magazine folk blog).
 27/10/2022 preview of the work.

 The Newsroom (Big Issue in the North magazine).
 24/10/2022 preview of the work.

 Dai Jeffries (Folking.com blog).
 7/10/2022 preview of the work.

 The Newsroom (Yorkshire Post).
 4/10/2022 article referencing the work.

 Ellen Wilkinson (A-N website).
 29/9/2022 preview of the work.